jvick1/Web_Dev_101/CSS_Development/ReadMe.md

 ## Borders

 In CSS, borders are used to create lines or outlines around elements, separating them visually from surrounding content.
-They can be applied to any block-level or inline element, such as `<div>`, `<p>`, `<span>`, etc.
+They can be applied to any block-level or inline element, such as `<div>`, `<p>`, `<span>`, etc. Borders can be dashed, dotted, double, groove, hidden, inset, outset, ridge, solid, none.

 ```css
 border: 4px;